tasmota/docs/Home-Assistant.md

 This page describes configuring Hass and Tasmota for MQTT device discovery.

 If you don't want to use this option, please refer to:
- - [[Home Assistant - Manual Config|Home-Assistant-‐-Manual-Config]] - For Home Assistant 0.84.2 or later together with Tasmota developement version built 2018-12-13 or later
+ - [Home Assistant - Manual Config](Home-Assistant-Manual-Config) - For Home Assistant 0.84.2 or later together with Tasmota developement version built 2018-12-13 or later
- - [[Home Assistant - Manual Config (Legacy)|Home-Assistant-‐-Manual-Config-(Legacy)]] - For older versions of Home Assistant or Tasmota
+ - [Home Assistant - Manual Config (Legacy)](Home-Assistant-Manual-Config-(Legacy)) - For older versions of Home Assistant or Tasmota

 Hass configuration is not exposed in the web UI.
 It is done by editing the `configuration.yaml` file which is found in the `.homeassistant` folder after installing and the first startup of Hass (or in the `/config` folder, if you’re using Hass.io).